CreepySasquatch/HDRMods/pages/Guides/Cyberpunk/Cyberpunk-2077-LUTs.md

 description: How to find the perfect LUT to use with RenoDX in Cyberpunk 2077
 sidebar: false
 ---
+{% include callout.html type="important" content="With the release of Nova LUT 4 this guide needs to be updated.
+I personally tested Nova LUT 4's HDR LUT and can confirm it works great with RenoDX at 100 strength.
+This can be found on the LUT Switcher page under optional downloads or the main Nova LUT page on Nexus Mods." %}

 [**MY OTHER CYBERPUNK 2077 GUIDES**](Cyberpunk-2077-Index)
 - [**RENODX INSTALLATION GUIDE**](Cyberpunk) - Doesn't include preset installation or personal setting recommendations.
 - [**CREEPY ULTRA HDR PRESET GUIDE**](Cyberpunk-Creepy-Preset) - RenoDX installation guide that also includes instructions on how to install my preset [**Creepy Ultra HDR**](https://www.nexusmods.com/cyberpunk2077/mods/28191)